carblue/acos5_gui/README.md

 Chronophage windows (using VS 2017) throws an unresolved symbol link error at me, one of the unpleasant ones unknown how to fix that and a google search points to a plethora of directions.
 It's long ago that I tolerated windows devour my spare dev time.

-`acos5_64_gui` takes some time for start-up: A lot of card interaction occurs right in the beginning.
+`acos5_gui` takes some time for start-up: A lot of card interaction occurs right in the beginning.
 Once the initial work is done and the GUI is reactive, there is only one other action, that takes remarkable time (freezing the GUI): RSA key generation with high bit sizes.
 CryptoMate64 takes about 3-5 minutes for a 4096 bit key pair generation and occasionally, the generation even fails.
 Just retry until that succeeds.
 The generation is available into either existing files or newly to be created files.

-There is no permanent connection to the card from `acos5_64_gui`, just on demand, but don't mix usages of `acos5_64_gui` (while it's accessing the card) with other card/token usages (that access the card), e.g. by Thunderbird, ssh or alike: I didn't yet investigate how the PKCS#11 library opensc-pkcs11 and the driver behave concerning multi-threading.<br>
+There is no permanent connection to the card from `acos5_gui`, just on demand, but don't mix usages of `acos5_gui` (while it's accessing the card) with other card/token usages (that access the card), e.g. by Thunderbird, ssh or alike: I didn't yet investigate how the PKCS#11 library opensc-pkcs11 and the driver behave concerning multi-threading.<br>
-With an USB token, card access is visible, but there are also "false" LED messages indicating card access: I assume something isn't perfect within the pcsc-lite layer, because sometimes, when I know the card access from `acos5_64_gui` is finished and the LED entered to a blinking state, it may continue to light up permanently without a sensible reason.
+With an USB token, card access is visible, but there are also "false" LED messages indicating card access: I assume something isn't perfect within the pcsc-lite layer, because sometimes, when I know the card access from `acos5_gui` is finished and the LED entered to a blinking state, it may continue to light up permanently without a sensible reason.
 I'm used to stop that by invoking gscriptor from pcsc-tools, connect, disconnect and quit, possibly repeating that if required.

-The regular case should be, that after about 1 minute of inactivity with `acos5_64_gui`, the USB LED should stop blinking, signaling it's unpowered state.<br>
+The regular case should be, that after about 1 minute of inactivity with `acos5_gui`, the USB LED should stop blinking, signaling it's unpowered state.<br>
-While being inactive with `acos5_64_gui` (or only actions that don't access the card), any other app may be used that connects to the card.
-After closing that app, work with `acos5_64_gui` may be resumed.<br>
+While being inactive with `acos5_gui` (or only actions that don't access the card), any other app may be used that connects to the card.
+After closing that app, work with `acos5_gui` may be resumed.<br>
 If You access a repo, e.g. GitHub via [ssh](https://help.github.com/en/articles/changing-a-remotes-url#switching-remote-urls-from-https-to-ssh "https://help.github.com/en/articles/changing-a-remotes-url#switching-remote-urls-from-https-to-ssh"), it may happen, that git starts to issue Cryptoki calls which ends in accessing the card periodically: That's a strange issue with respect to `git-upload-pack`.
 Somehow I managed to stop that.<br>
-Also, don't plug-in more than 1 ACOS5-64 token simultaneously, or unplug or change the token while `acos5_64_gui` is running: `acos5_64_gui` is not yet designed to handle that (e.g. it memoizes the file system, assuming it's th same when resuming).<br>
+Also, don't plug-in more than 1 ACOS5 token simultaneously, or unplug or change the token while `acos5_gui` is running: `acos5_gui` is not yet designed to handle that (e.g. it memoizes the file system, assuming it's th same when resuming).<br>
 The error handling is not complete at this stage: The problem with that is: The coding isn't easily done already and massive error handling code would currently obscure where the real action takes place.
 If You encounter any such situation, please report to issues.

-version(OPENSC_VERSION_LATEST) {}
-else
-                    if (!crypt_sym_data.encrypt && crypt_sym_data.cbc)
-                        return IUP_DEFAULT; // shall apply for OpenSC version < 0.20.0